Home > Atlanta Premises Liability Lawyers > Atlanta Swimming Pool Accident Lawyers

 Contact Our Swimming Pool Accident Lawyers for Help

 Swimming pools are meant to be fun places for you and your family to escape the Georgia heat.
 They can, however, turn dangerous when property owners violate the basic pool safety maintenance rules.
 The statute of limitations for personal injury claims in the state is two years, so it is important that you act quickly and reach out to an experienced swimming pool accident lawyer for help.

-At Allen & Scofield Injury Lawyers, LLC, our attorneys have decades of experience guiding accident victims through the legal process.
+At Graham Scofield Injury Lawyers, our attorneys have decades of experience guiding accident victims through the legal process.
 We will fight for you to recover damages for your past and future medical expenses, lost wages, pain and suffering, as well as wrongful death compensation if a loved one passed away due to a swimming pool accident.

 To learn more about how we can help, contact us online, or call (404) 939-9470 to schedule a free consultation.